 Gondwana Rainforests of Australia

-Less varied than the wet tropical rainforests of north Queensland, these rainforests include warm temperate, cool temperate, sub-tropical and dry rainforests.
-This property contains the world's most extensive subtropical rainforest and nearly all of the world's Antarctic beech cool temperate rainforest.
+The Gondwana Rainforests protects many rainforests including warm temperate, cool temperate, subtropical and dry rainforests.
+The property contains the world's most extensive subtropical rainforest and nearly all of the world's Antarctic beech cool temperate rainforest.

-Sub-tropical rainforest in Lamington and Main Range National Parks provides a home for ground-dwelling birds such as the rare Albert's lyrebird and the endangered eastern bristlebird.
-Fruit-eating birds such as the endangered Coxen's fig parrot live in open forest in Mt Barney National Park provide critical habitat for the vulnerable plumed frogmouth.
+Sub-tropical rainforest in Lamington and Main Range national parks provides a home for ground-dwelling birds such as the rare Albert's lyrebird and the endangered eastern bristlebird.
+While the subtropical rainforest and wet sclerophyll forests of Mount Barney National Park provide critical habitat for the vulnerable plumed frogmouth.

 Read more about Gondwana Rainforests of Australia.